+#today and #tomorrow.
 If you tag something #today, it will get pulled whenever you press fetch.
-If you tag something #tomorrow, it will get pulled only when you're first setting your intentions, i.e. your list is empty (this fetch is automatically triggered when you submit your outcomes).
+If you tag something #tomorrow, it will get pulled only when you're first setting your intentions, i.e. your list is empty (this fetch is automatically triggered after you complete your outcomes).

 #tuesday and #2016-07-01.
 If you tag something with a day of the week, it will get pulled on that day.
 If you don't do it that day, it'll get pulled again the following week.
 You can also tag a task with a specific date in YYYY-MM-DD format.
 That task will only get pulled in on that day; if you miss it, Complice will forget about it.
 WorkFlowy is beta-testing built-in dates, including ranges.
 Those should now also work with Complice, though they might change that format any time which could break it.

 Add #nolink to the WorkFlowy node, and it will pull it in but not link the Complice intention with the node (so eg. if you complete it it won't tell WorkFlowy)

 Use #repeat instead and it'll link it but still won't tell WorkFlowy to complete the task.
 The difference is that by linking it you get a little button to click through to the node.
-This could be good if you want to do some reading from a list every day:
+This could be good if the task exists within workflowy:

-You can use #every15 and it'll make a repeating task on the 15th of every month.
+Monthly repeats: You can use #every15 and it'll make a repeating task on the 15th of every month.
 Note that #every30 will miss February, as it just checks if the day number is correct.
 But you can use #everylast for that!